Meditation | Seven Practices That Make You A More Attractive Man

 In essence, the absence of thought creates space in your mind and, as a result, also in your life.

-This means that you can begin to take control of your life and think clearly about your life challenges.
+This means that you can begin to take control and think clearly about your life challenges.
+Part of which entails being able to set healthy boundaries in your dating life.
+See my infographic below for some additional tips on how to achieve this.

 Thinking back to when I first started meditation, I was in a situation of emotional pain, and meditating for me just allowed me to feel better.